sy4ffa/SoftwareEng/Domain Model/UC5-UC8.md

 Controller <-> Page Maker | Controller passes request to Page Maker and receivers back pages prepared for displaying | conveys requests
 Page Maker <-> Database Connection | Database Connection passes the retrieved data to Page Maker to render them for display | provides data
-Page Maker <-> Interface Page | Page Maker prepares the Interface Page | prepares Interface Page <-> Key | Interface Page shows the button display for adding item into cart | prepares Controller <-> Storer | Controller passes a list of products available in the Cart to the Storer | convey requests Controller <-> Filterer | Controller passes the list of products available in the Cart for filter purposes | conveys requests Storer <-> Filterer | List of products in the Cart being filtered to ensure the products is available | Investigation requests
-Storer <-> Database Connection | Products in the cart is saved to database | requests save Storer <-> Notifier | Storer request Notifier to notify actor regarding status of cart | requests notify
+Page Maker <-> Interface Page | Page Maker prepares the Interface Page | prepares Controller <-> Storer | Controller passes a list of products available in the Cart to the Storer | convey requests Controller <-> Filterer | Controller passes the list of products available in the Cart for filter purposes | conveys requests Storer <-> Filterer | List of products in the Cart being filtered to ensure the products is available | provides data Storer <-> Database Connection | Products in the cart is saved to database | requests save Storer <-> Notifier | Storer request Notifier to notify actor regarding status of cart | requests notify

 Concept | Attributes | Attribute Description
 ------- | ---------- | ---------------------
-Page Maker | button parameters | needed for actor to add in products to the cart Storage | Key Storage | what type of products been saved to the cart Storer | Cart Storage | products stored in the cart is final and saved to database after being filtered Filterer | filter cart | filter all the products in the cart to ensure its availability Notifier | notify actor | notify actor whether their adding to cart process is a success or failure
+Page Maker | button parameters | needed for actor to add in products to the cart Storer | Cart Storage | products stored in the cart is final and saved to database after being filtered Filterer | filter cart | filter all the products in the cart to ensure its availability Notifier | notify actor | notify actor whether their adding to cart process is a success or failure